-I speak often about this subject with my clients!
-Inflammation is the root of all evil when it comes to cellular health.
-There are more than 80 autoimmune disorders associated with acute and chronic inflammation.
+We speak often about this subject with our clients!
+Chronic inflammation (long-term inflammation) can be the root of all evil when it comes to cellular health.
+Acute inflammation (short term inflammation) is beneficial when you have a cut or injury that needs an inflammatory response to jump start the healing process.
+Inflammation becomes dangerous when it becomes a chronic inflammatory response in the body that starts damaging cells and tissue.
+There are more than 80 health conditions associated with acute and chronic inflammation.
 Some of the most common are:

 - Chronic Fatigue Syndrome

 - Inflammatory Bowel Disease

 Harvard University scientific research shows that even low-grade chronic inflammation contributes to cancer, cardiovascular disease, type-2 diabetes, and several other life-threatening diseases.
 In 2023, Harvard Medical School published Fighting Inflammation, a Special Health Report explaining the threat of chronic inflammation on your health.
 Interesting reading; I would recommend taking time to check it out.